kirkDD/Five-in-a-Row/server/GameSpec.md

 		2. Error if it is not
 ---------------
 ### /getGameBoard
-Obtain the game's current state
+Obtain the game's current board as a 2D array of integers
  - Request (none)
 - Response (JSON)